WHO we are

 Mission and Vision

-Founded in 2015, then as the Neurodegenerative Disease Society of Toronto, ISND has since put together a variety of events and initiatives, from fundraising receptions and charitable benefits to high school presentations and research seminars.
+Founded in 2015, then as the Neurodegenerative Disease Society of Toronto, ISND organizes a variety of events and initiatives, from fundraising receptions and charitable benefits to high school presentations and research seminars.
 Our flagship event every year, the ISND Annual Meeting, brings together internationally renowned researchers from a host of disciplines to discuss the current forefront of neurodegenerative disease research, from drug development to deep brain stimulation, from machine learning technologies to biochemical pathogenesis, from focused ultrasound to the arts and humanities.

-Now, as we press ahead beyond Toronto in the face of new advancements and discoveries, and the new challenges that have simultaneously arisen, we double down on our mission of advocacy and community engagement across the globe.
+Now, as we press ahead beyond Toronto in the face of new advancements and discoveries, and the new challenges that have simultaneously arisen, we double down on our mission of community engagement across the globe.
 We bring with us a passionate group of leaders, which, as we look to expand our programs, have recently taken added shape in our Board of Directors, focused on navigating the complexities of international growth, and our Advisory Board, a team of experts with the experience to help illuminate them.

 Founded in 2015 by two former lab-mates, Kevin Liu and Maria Tereshchenko, the International Society for Neurodegenerative Diseases has been the culmination of work laid down by its predecessor, the Neurodegenerative Disease Society of Toronto.
-Founded by Kevin and Maria, together with fellow lab-mates, Valentina Hucik and Christopher Lozano, NDST and its mission continue on through ISND, the success of which has not been possible without the crucial efforts since the very beginning of Camilla Giovino and Lee Phan, who now help lead the organization.
+Founded by Kevin and Maria, together with fellow lab-mates, Valentina Hucik and Christopher Lozano, NDST and its mission live on through ISND, the success of which has hinged on the crucial efforts of Camilla Giovino and Lee Phan, who now help lead the organization, as well as those of Jonathan Ignacio and the greater ISND team since the very beginning.

 Help us to continue their work by supporting us today.